Question 1:

 The Cape 31 International One Design Class Rules permit the use of standing rigging (class rule F.5) which includes a forestay (class rule F.5.1(a)(i)).
 The class rules list the fittings that may be included in standing rigging (class rule F.5.2).
 Accordingly, only those fittings are permitted.

 Part II of the class rules are closed class rules.
-The World Sailing Equipment Rules of Sailing define closed class rules as (ERS F.1.6): “Class rules where anything not specifically permitted by the class rules is prohibited.”
+The World Sailing Equipment Rules of Sailing 2025 - 2028 define closed class rules as (ERS C.2.2): “Class rules where anything not specifically permitted by the class rules is prohibited.”

-Any class member can approach the measurer with a written proposal to change the class rules as per constitution provision 10.B for development and consideration at the next membership meeting.
-Such proposals should be emailed to team@cape31class.com.
+Any class member can approach the Technical Officer with a proposal to change the class rules as per constitution provision 13.1.2 for development and consideration at the next membership meeting.
+Such proposals should be emailed to measurer@cape31class.com.

 Question 16: